Spooky Flash Cards

 - Set aside to dry.

 After the counting cards have dried, it's time to play!
 Start by counting the number of ghost fingerprints, and then turn the card over to reveal the number written on the back.
-As your child progresses in her learning, place the cards next to each other and ask her to add the number of ghosts by counting the total number.
+After your child gets a firm handle on counting, place the cards next to each other and ask her to add the number of ghosts by counting the total number.